safari experts, since 1991

 ♦ The reproductive peak of bull elephants at around 40 years old

 The relationship between the fact that only males were found foraging in the crop fields, and their age ranges, lies in the fact that bull elephants are seeking high-risk, high-reward behaviour at this stage of their lives.
-Their willingness to take risks to meet their increased energy demands, make the crop fields attractive to the bulls – not only as a source of food but also as means of engaging in high-risk, high-reward behaviour, which is necessary for the bull’s development at this stage.
+Their willingness to take risks to meet their increased energy demands makes the crop fields attractive to the bulls – not only as a source of food but also as a means of engaging in high-risk, high-reward behaviour, which is necessary for the bull’s development at this stage.

-An additional bonus for the bulls lies in the fact that the distances that they have to travel in order to obtain this risky food source are significantly shortened, because of the close proximity of the outer-lying crop fields to the national parks.
-So, the bulls are lucky to have these crop fields as a convenient source of food and adrenaline – but the impact on the livelihood of the human settlements is significant enough to warrant retaliation, and further disrupt peaceful coexistence.
+An additional bonus for the bulls is that the distances they have to travel to obtain this risky food source are significantly shortened because of the close proximity of the outer-lying crop fields to the national parks.
+So, the bulls are lucky to have these crop fields as a convenient source of food and adrenaline – but the impact on the livelihood of the human settlements is significant enough to warrant retaliation and further disrupt peaceful coexistence.

 elephants-tanzania-crops-community-conservation